 Some people would say a multimeter is optional.
 Those people like paying their repair shop’s hourly rate for electrical troubleshooting more than we do.

 A digital multimeter with the essentials is fairly affordable.
 It should cost between $15 and $30 (USD), depending on features.
 Check out the automotive section at your favorite big box store or anywhere that sells home electrical equipment.

 The most common and basic use for a multimeter in your RV will be to occasionally check the precise battery charge and/or the voltage coming in from your 12V DC (direct current, i.e. battery powered) sockets (the “cigarette-lighter” plugs).

 When you run into problems, you can also use a multimeter to test electrical lines for ground shorts, faulty wiring, and burned out components.
 If nothing else, when the repair shop says you need new batteries you can verify it for yourself.

 Protect your devices

-Luckily, devices designed to run on 12V DC battery power—your house lights, refrigerator control board, and maybe your TV—have low-voltage protection built in and will dim or turn off when the juice gets low.
+Luckily, devices designed to run on 12V DC battery power have low-voltage protection built in and will dim or turn off when the juice gets low.
+This typically includes your house lights, refrigerator control board, and maybe even your TV.

-However, if you use a basic inverter to run your AC (alternating current, i.e. a wall socket) powered devices, when the DC line voltage gets too low so will the inverter’s AC output voltage (leading to another potentially dangerous low-voltage situation).
+However, if you use a basic inverter to run your AC (alternating current, i.e. a wall socket) powered devices, when the DC line voltage gets too low so will the inverter’s AC output voltage.
+This could lead to another potentially dangerous low-voltage situation.
 Note: Some of the more expensive inverters have multi-step transformers and an auto-shut-off feature to avoid low-voltage problems.